SviatlanaHodzina/BlazeStoreProject/README.md

 # BlazeStoreProject

-The website project is under development.
+The website project is under the development.

 Given the site https://www.demoblaze.com/index.html